Create an R Environment and Run a Job Array¶

-This tutorial demonstrates the basics of how to create an R environment on ScienceCluster with specific packages of interest.
-It also demonstrates the use of a job array.
-This demonstration is for basic R usage without GPUs or large memory requirements.
+This tutorial demonstrates how to create an R environment on ScienceCluster and how to run a job array within the R environment.
+It is intended for basic R workflows without GPUs or large memory requirements.

 module load mamba